harvardinformatics/website/content/jbrowse.md

 ```
 [GENERAL]
+refSeqs=reference.fa.gz.fai
-refSeqs=reference.fa.gz.fai            # reference sequence compressed with bgzip and indexed with "samtools faidx"
+# reference sequence compressed with bgzip and indexed with "samtools faidx"

 [tracks.reference]
+urlTemplate=reference.fa.gz
-urlTemplate=reference.fa.gz            # file specified as the refSeqs value without the ".fai" suffix
+# file specified as the refSeqs value without the ".fai" suffix

 [tracks.alignments]
+urlTemplate=alignments.sorted.bam
-urlTemplate=alignments.sorted.bam      # my.sorted.bam.bai (created by tabix) is assumed to exist
+# my.sorted.bam.bai (created by "samtools index") is assumed to exist
+## baiUrlTemplate=alignments.sorted.bai
-# baiUrlTemplate=alignments.sorted.bai # custom name if corresponding .bai file isn't suffixed with .bam.bai
+# custom name if corresponding .bai file isn't suffixed with .bam.bai

 [tracks.variants]
+urlTemplate=variants.sorted.vcf.gz
-urlTemplate=variants.sorted.vcf.gz     # variants.sorted.vcf.gz.tbi assumed to exist
+# variants.sorted.vcf.gz.tbi assumed to exist

 [tracks.genes]
+urlTemplate=genes.sorted.gff3.gz
-urlTemplate=genes.sorted.gff3.gz       # genes.sorted.gff3.gz.tbi assumed to exist
+# genes.sorted.gff3.gz.tbi assumed to exist

 [tracks.expression]
 urlTemplate=expression.bw

+[tracks.peaks]
+urlTemplate=peaks.bed.gz
+# peaks.bed.gz.tbi assumed to exist
 ```

-All files listed as urlTemplate values are assumed to be in the same directory (a directory typically named "data" and referred to as the JBrowse data directory) as tracks.conf (note that symbolic links to files accessible from Odyssey compute nodes may be used instead); e.g.:
+All files listed as urlTemplate values are assumed to be in the same directory (a directory typically named "data" and referred to as the JBrowse data directory) as tracks.conf (note that symbolic links to files accessible from FASRC compute nodes may be used instead); e.g.:

 ```
 $ ls data/